-At budget adoption for the upcoming fiscal year, the City Council Finance Division prepares a supporting schedule the Schedule C; detailing the changes made to the Mayor's Executive Budget by the Council's allocation of discretionary funds.2 Schedule C lists all the discretionary designations that at the time of adoption, including, for initiatives, a short description of initiative programmatic goals.
+At budget adoption for the upcoming fiscal year, the City Council Finance Division prepares a supporting schedule (Schedule C); detailing the changes made to the Mayor's Executive Budget by the Council's allocation of discretionary funds.
+Schedule C lists all the discretionary funding designations made at the time of adoption, including, a short description of initiative programmatic goals.